CodingCatDev/codingcat.dev/tests/data/markdown/tutorials/rxfire-in-reactjs-using-firebase-firestore-and-authentication.md

 ---
-title: 'RxFire in ReactJS using Firebase Firestore and Authentication'
+title: "RxFire in ReactJS using Firebase Firestore and Authentication"
-date: '2019-04-26'
+date: "2019-04-26"
 ---

 https://youtu.be/hTzcRCAm5e0